sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/tokens.md

 {{< /language-toggle >}}

-With this asset definition, which includes the `.labels.asset_url` token substitution, checks and hooks can include the `sensu-go-hello-world` asset as a runtime asset and Sensu Go will use the token substitution for the agent's entity.
+With this asset definition, which includes the `.labels.asset_url` token substitution, checks and hooks can include `sensu-go-hello-world` as a dynamic runtime assets and Sensu Go will use the token substitution for the agent's entity.
-Handlers and mutators can also include the `sensu-go-hello-world` asset as a runtime asset, but Sensu Go will use the token subtitution for the backend's entity instead of the agent's entity.
+Handlers and mutators can also include `sensu-go-hello-world` as a dynamic runtime asset, but Sensu Go will use the token subtitution for the backend's entity instead of the agent's entity.

-You can also use token substitution to customize asset headers (for example, to include secure information for authentication).
+You can also use token substitution to customize dynamic runtime asset headers (for example, to include secure information for authentication).

 {{% notice note %}}
-**NOTE**: To maintain security, you cannot use token substitution for an asset's SHA512 value.
+**NOTE**: To maintain security, you cannot use token substitution for a dynamic runtime asset's SHA512 value.
 {{% /notice %}}

 ## Token specification